Corporate Social Responsibility

-As part of our efforts to reduce our collective carbon footprints many of our staff use alternative transport to get to work.
+As part of our efforts to reduce our collective carbon footprints many of our staff use alternative transport to commute to work.
 With the environment in mind, many carpool, use public transport, bike or even walk to work.

 Furthermore, we take extra caution in the selection of our timber.
 Slow grown spruce, our timber of choice, is carefully handpicked to abide with our sustainable goals.
 This means we always make sure our timber comes from sustainable sources.
-You can now rest assured your purchases cause no harm to the environment.

 Our Eco Delivery means we add your delivery when our vehicle is already going to your area.
 Therefore, your delivery will leave the lowest possible carbon footprint to the environment.

 Our Humanitarian department has grown immensely over the past 6 years.
 The department is dedicated solely to finding solutions to humanitarian crisis by using our expertise, resources and knowledge of design and manufacturing.